HaMeD1379/Studly/worksheets/sprint3/worksheet.md

 ## 2. Security Analysis

-> *Note: Reports will be added to appendix on repo once we have Sprint 3 branch*

 ### Chosen Tool and Execution Method

 For this project, I used **GitHub CodeQL** as the static analysis tool.
 CodeQL is integrated directly into GitHub Actions, and it supports JavaScript and TypeScript, which are the main languages in Studly.
 The analysis ran automatically on every push to the main branch.
 Results were viewed through the GitHub Security dashboard under Code Scanning Alerts.